exercism/website-copy/tracks/javascript/exercises/leap/mentoring.md

 export const isLeap = year => isDivisibleBy4(year) && (!isDivisibleBy100(year) || isDivisibleBy400(year))
 ```

-The particulary clever student will use `Date`.
-Do not punish them, for this, and simply appreciate the ingenuity:
+The particularly clever student will use `Date`.
+Do not punish them for this - instead simply appreciate their ingenuity:
 ```javascript
 // Months in Date start at 0, this tries to set the date to 29th of february and
 // checks if it has rolled over to March.